 CCE-Franklin is unique among local organizations in offering a continuum of education and resources that enable it to address a food systems issues in a holistic way.
 By working at a food-system level, we can more effectively respond to cross-cutting needs such as food safety, food access, local agriculture and community infrastructure.
 We offer resources for farmers, and consumers that span the food system.

 Strong farmer-consumer connections result in a strong local foods system in which consumers identify and appreciate the value of local products, foods are produced and consumed locally, "food miles" and our carbon footprint are reduced, and dollars keep circulating here to strengthen our local economy.
-Through special events, farm tours, AgNews!, and classroom outreach, CCE-Franklin connects you and your family with the farmers who grow your food.
+Through special events, farm tours, publications, and classroom outreach, CCE-Tompkins connects you and your family with the farmers who grow your food.
+For families with limited resources, "Healthy Food For All" provides subsidized shares in an organic CSA program.